-Supercell’s CEO talks about its majority owner Tencent, finding its next hit, and more – TechCrunch
+Supercell’s CEO talks about its majority owner Tencent, finding its next hit and more – TechCrunch

-Mobile games maker Supercell has been one of the great, understated, breakthroughs of the European startup world.
-The Helsinki-based mobile games maker built an empire out of Clash of Clans, raking in tons of money and catching the eye of world class investors and eventually a new strategic majority shareholder in the form of Tencent at a $10.2 billion valuation.
+Mobile games maker Supercell has been one of the great, understated breakthroughs of the European startup world.
+The Helsinki-based mobile games maker built an empire out of Clash of Clans, raking in tons of money and catching the eye of world-class investors and eventually a new strategic majority shareholder in the form of Tencent at a $10.2 billion valuation.

 That was in 2016.
 So how does a hot startup keep its edge?

-As part of this year’s virtual Disrupt,we sat down to talk with the company’s founder and CEO, Ilkka Paananen, about that and the other challenges and opportunities facing the company, and asked for his tips and opinion on spinning up and running startups in Europe today.
+As part of this year’s virtual Disrupt, we sat down to talk with the company’s founder and CEO, Ilkka Paananen, about that and the other challenges and opportunities facing the company, and asked for his tips and opinion on spinning up and running startups in Europe today.

-Times are definitely not easy right now: all of us are living through a global health pandemic, and economies as a result of that are teetering; and there is an interesting sea change happening as gaming companies (along with other content makers) face off against big tech, where question of whether platforms or the games themselves have the upper hand.
+Times are definitely not easy right now: all of us are living through a global health pandemic, and economies as a result of that are teetering; and there is an interesting sea change happening as gaming companies (along with other content makers) face off against big tech, where there’s a question of whether platforms or the games themselves have the upper hand.
 (The most visible and recent example of that: the counter-lawsuits between Epic and Apple over in-app payments.)

-For Supercell specifically, its majority owner, Tencent, is in hot water in the US (a major market for Supercell); and it’s sitting on a still-popular but now-ageing game franchise that you could argue is in the middle of its own Battle Royale against the many other big games that are vying for people’s attention (and spending power to keep playing and levelling up).
-In short, the company itself, now 10 years old, may itself be facing more existential questions of, who are we now, and what comes next?
+For Supercell specifically, its majority owner, Tencent, is in hot water in the U.S. (a major market for Supercell); and it’s sitting on a still-popular but now-ageing game franchise that you could argue is in the middle of its own Battle Royale against the many other big games that are vying for people’s attention (and spending power to keep playing and levelling up).
+In short, the company itself, now 10 years old, may itself be facing more existential questions of who are we now, and what comes next?

 As you’ll see in the video below, Paananen is very sanguine and calm, which is to say quite Finnish, about a lot of this.